microsoft/PowerToys/README.md

 - Stability
 - Quality
 - Localization
-- FancyZone improvements
+- FancyZones improvements

-### PowerToys 2020 raodmap
+### PowerToys 2020 roadmap

 Our roadmap for all the [goals and utilities for 2020 detailed over here in the wiki][v1].